muyun/dev.kbs/README.md

 #### functions
-* A personal blog service
+* a private blog service

-* TODO
-  - a personal bookmark or newsletter service
-  - e-commerce ?